 Sanctions are seldom required beyond a reminder about what is acceptable.
-If, however, a girl's behaviour is inconsistent with the Code of Behaviour, the procedures below will be employed.
+If, however, a girl's behaviour is inconsistent with the school values and Code of Conduct, the procedures below will be employed.

 - A member of staff who observes a student transgressing will inform the student that a red will be recorded.
-The red is then recorded online via ePraise. - The number of reds a student receives is electronically tallied allowing regular monitoring and evaluation, with escalating consequences for those who receive reds. - Record of Greens and Reds are kept and monitored weekly to enable the setting of sanctions.
-Tutors and Heads of Key Stage and AHT review weekly. - SLT will review these behavioural patterns half termly and take appropriate action and intervention.
+The red is then recorded online via Epraise. - The member of staff will implement an appropriate sanction e.g. verbal conversation, phone call home, breaktime detention - The number of reds a student receives is electronically tallied allowing weekly monitoring and evaluation, with escalating consequences for those who receive reds. - 3 reds will instigate a lunchtime detention with the Head of Year and 6 reds will instigate an afternoon school detention with SLT - SLT will review these behavioural patterns half termly and take appropriate action and intervention.